bloominstituteoftechnology/Lambda-Hello/README.md

 4. Edit your file.
 Introduce yourself by name.
 List three words that describe you.
 Write  a few sentences or a paragraph about your favorite hobby, your favorite animal, or another personal favorite suitable for sharing on a public site.
 4. After writing, add your file to your project, commit, and push to your repository.
 5. Create a pull request back to the original LambdaSchool repository.
 6. Finish by adding a comment to your pull request.
-Call out your instructor by GitHub user-id (for example `@MyInstructor`, using a real GitHub account name) and mention the phrase "Core Hello Challenge".
+Call out your instructor by GitHub user-id (for example `@MyPM`, using a real GitHub account name) and mention the phrase "Core Hello Challenge".

 ### Branch Challenge